Previous | Contents | Index | Next

 There is more than one public-key algorithm available.
 The most common are RSA and ECDSA, but others exist, notably DSA (otherwise known as DSS), the USA's federal Digital Signature Standard.
 The key types supported by PuTTY are described in section 8.2.2.

 PuTTYgen is a key generator.
 It generates pairs of public and private keys to be used with PuTTY, PSCP, and Plink, as well as the PuTTY authentication agent, Pageant (see chapter 9).
-PuTTYgen generates RSA, DSA, and ECDSA keys.
+PuTTYgen generates RSA, DSA, ECDSA, and Ed25519 keys.

 When you run PuTTYgen you will see a window where you have two choices: ‘Generate’, to generate a new public/private key pair, or ‘Load’ to load in an existing private key.